-Our team also has significant technical training experience to provide tailored courses to guide finance teams through the complexities of accounting requirements under IFRS, and from the new requirements of FRS 100, 101 and 102.
+Our team also has significant technical training experience to provide tailored courses to guide finance teams through the complexities of accounting requirements under IFRS and the new requirements of FRS 100, 101 and 102.

 As a firm we pride ourselves on technical excellence.
 Our clients have direct access to our experts through our Financial Reporting Advisory team.
 Use the menu below to learn more about our services.

-With increases in the complexity of accounting and financial reporting standards, recent rises in scrutiny from regulators and enhanced attention from investors, there is an ever-increasing need to ensure financial reporting compliance is met.
+With increases in the complexity of accounting and financial reporting requirements and more scrutiny from regulators and investors, there is an ever-increasing need to ensure financial reporting compliance.
 In addition, many companies encounter accounting issues arising from carrying out complex transactions, achieving business growth and changing organisational and financial structure.

-There is an increasing need for valuations to be carried out as part of the process for determining the fair value of assets and liabilities in companies’ financial statements, particularly intangible assets relating to business combinations and the issuing of share options to employees.
+There is an increasing need for valuations to be carried out as part of the process for determining the fair value of assets and liabilities in companies’ financial statements, particularly the issuing of share options to employees and the intangible assets relating to business combinations.
 These valuations are needed both under IFRS and the new requirements of FRS 102.

-Financial reporting continues to become more complex, particularly in relation to IFRS, and this is a trend that doesn’t look likely to reverse.
-This has become particularly more apparent as a result of the FRC publishing FRS 100, 101 and 102 as the replacement Standards to current UK GAAP.
-As FRS 102 is based on an international financial reporting framework, the new requirements are fundamentally different to existing UK GAAP.
+Financial reporting continues to become more complex, particularly in relation to IFRS, and this is a trend that does not look likely to reverse.
+This has become even more apparent as a result of the FRC publishing FRS 100, 101 and 102 as the replacement Standards to current UK GAAP.
+As FRS 102 is based on an international financial reporting framework, the new requirements are fundamentally different from existing UK GAAP.